ocularminds/cashew/README.md

 }
 ```

-Use the token in the request header:
+Use the token from data field in the auth response in the request header:
 GET http://127.0.0.1:5615/payments
 Authentication: Bearer + token